krishnakalakkad/C-bmp-mixer/README.md

 **The Problem**

-When I was first taught about memory and using `malloc`, I would allocate small primitive data structures and, if I was feeling a little ambitious, a small paragraph of chars.
-That's why this project was so daunting.
-I couldn't just `fread()` all the information from the bitmap into the `filetagheader`, `infotagheader`, and the image data at one shot because I would always run into corruption problems.
+Dynamic memory is set up in such a way that I couldn't just `fread()` all the information from the bitmap into the `filetagheader`, `infotagheader`, and the image data at one shot because I would always run into corruption problems.

 **My approach**
 I used pen and paper to draw what the memory allocated for the `filetagheader` looked like.